Actifio/zfdr/README.md

 1. Ensure you are logged into AGM and vCenter (using options 1 and 2)
 1. Import your Source side OnVault images into the DR Appliance if you didn't do so using the GUI (using option 4)
 1. Create a config file to run your DR with.
 This is a CSV file that lists all your source VMs and how you want to recover them (using option 5)
-1. Now Exit out and open that config file (recommend using Edit Pad Pro) and set the following values:
+1. Now Exit out and open that config file (recommend using Edit Pad Pro) and set the required values (at least set a phase).
-1. For each VM set a phase number starting with 1.
-So you might have 5 VMs to be brought up in phase 1,  then another 10 VMs brought up in phase 2, then all remaining VMs in phase 3.
-Basically any VM without a phase number will be ignored.
-And any phase you don't run will also be ignored.
-1. If you want the recovered VMs to use a different name set a targetvmname
-1. Set the VMware network name where you want to place the VM with targetnetworkname
-1. If you want the VM to use the same MAC Address as the source VM put true in the restoremacaddr column.
-1. Set a label to make unmounting easy.
-Use a common label for all VMs or a common label for each phase.
 1. Start the PowerShell module again( specifying your file):
 	```Start-GCVERecovery -filename xxxxx```
 1. Run option 9 to create the new VMs.
 The phase will default to  1